xhajnal/DiPS/models/examples/bees/README.md

 This defensive reaction is typically initiated by (transiently) specialised bees termed guard bees, who monitor the colony's surroundings.
 They react to disturbances by stinging the intruder or by running inside the nest with their stinger extruded and their wings fanning.
 In both cases, their behaviour causes the release of the sting alarm pheromone (SAP), a complex pheromonal blend carried directly on the stinger.
-This chemical signal arouses nearby bees and recruits them to the site of the disturbance, where they decide whether to participate or not in the defensive effort by stinging or otherwise harassing the predator [32, and references therein].
+This chemical signal arouses nearby bees and recruits them to the site of the disturbance, where they decide whether to participate or not in the defensive effort by stinging or otherwise harassing the predator.
 Hence, the SAP plays a major role in amplifying the defensive reaction of the colony so that it reaches critical mass.

 In this model, our aim is to better understand how honeybees use the SAP to communicate during defence, in particular by quantifying its effect on the likelihood to sting of individual bees.